NDIS Accounting

 Tips on How to Streamline Your NDIS Accounting Processes

 As an NDIS service provider, you are required to keep accurate financial records.
-This can be a daunting task, especially if you are not familiar with medical accounting principles and requirements.
+This can be a daunting task, especially if you are not familiar with NDIS accounting principles and requirements.
 However, there are some simple steps you can take to streamline your accounting process and make sure that your financial records are in compliance with NDIS regulations.

 • Keep track of all income and expenses- It includes money received from NDIS participants, as well as any money spent on business expenses.
 Make sure to keep receipts for all transactions and track them in a consistent manner.